bouncyblock/screen-sumerizer/README.md

 ## expected output
 some ai yelling at you in the google translator voice every _delay_ seconds!
-(oh and chrono from chrono trigger as the ai)
+(oh and chrono from chrono trigger as the ai) // this only works with the source code version

 ## faq